 History can teach many subjects, but there is much to learn from what history has left out.
 Many times, women’s experience in history remains untold.
 The Cleveland Regional Oral History Collection contains the interviews of many women and their varied experiences in the Cleveland area.
 These experiences include piloting airplanes, working in the education system, advocating environmentalism, participating in politics, and fighting for civil rights.
-These women’s lives have also been affected by gender and racial inequality.
+Gender and racial inequality have also shaped these women’s experiences.

 Many women interviewed were involved in the Civil Rights Movement.
 Joanne Lewis was active in many organizations and welcomed those that marched into her home.
 Willa Morgan marched for Civil Rights in Washington D.C.
 Ruth Kymon, E. Christine Morris, and Fran King participated in various parts of the Civil Rights Movement.
 Sonja Unger was politically involved in Civil Rights and was dedicated to helping immigrants in Cleveland.
 Sister Diane Therese Pinchot advocated for social justice and went to federal prison for crossing the line at a protest.
 Karen Ault advocated for social justice through her Presbyterian faith.